Development of seed transfer zones

 2020

 Cevallos, D., Bede‐Fazekas, Á., Tanács, E., Szitár, K., Halassy, M., Kövendi‐Jakó, A., & Török, K. (2020): Seed transfer zones based on environmental variables better reflect variability in vegetation than administrative units: evidence from Hungary.
-Restoration Ecology Vol. 28, No. 4, pp. 911-918.
+Restoration Ecology.
+Vol. 28, No. 4, pp. 911-918.

-Török K., Cavellos D., Bede-Fazekas Á. (2020): Származási régiók növényföldrajzi felülvizsgálata honos fajok magjainak restaurációs célú felhasználására. (in Hungarian) Természetvédelmi Közlemények 26, pp. 109-119, 2.
+Török K., Cavellos D., Bede-Fazekas Á. (2020): Származási régiók növényföldrajzi felülvizsgálata honos fajok magjainak restaurációs célú felhasználására. (in Hungarian) Természetvédelmi Közlemények.
+26, pp. 109-119, 2.